-Link Layer Discovery Protocol (LLDP) is an IEEE802.1ab standard OSI layer-2 protocol.
-LLDP allows Ethernet network devices to advertise details about themselves, such as device configuration, capabilities and identification.
+Link Layer Discovery Protocol (LLDP) is an IEEE802.1ab standard OSI layer-2 protocol.LLDP allows Ethernet network devices to advertise details about themselves, such as device configuration, capabilities and identification.
 The advertise packets are periodically sent to directly connected devices on the network that are also using LLDP or so called its neighbors.
 LLDP is a "one hop" unidirectional protocol in an advertising mode.

-LLDP information can only be sent to and received by devices, no solicit information or state changes between nodes.
+LLDP information can only be sent to and received by devices, nosolicit information or state changes between nodes.
 The device has a choice to turn on and off sending and receiving function independently.
 Advertised information is not forward on to other devices on the network.
 LLDP is designed to be managed with SNMP.
 Applications that use this protocol include topology discovery, inventory management, emergency services, VLAN assignment, and inline power supply.

-Link Layer Discovery Protocol (LLDP) section consists of LLDP Setting and LLDP Neighbors as shown in Figure 2.264.
+Link Layer Discovery Protocol (LLDP)section consists of LLDP Setting and LLDP Neighbors as shown in Figure 2.261.

-+ Basic LLDP Setting

-+ Administration

-+ Forwarding LLDP Enabled

-+ Port Tx Interval (5 ~ 6553 35) 30 seconds

-+ Power Over Ethernet Tx TTL 120 seconds

-+ Trunking

-+ Unicast/Multicast MAC Update

-+ GARP/GVRP/GMRP

-+ IP Multicast

-+ SNMP

-+ Spanning Tree

-+ VLAN

-+ Security

-+ ERPS/Ring

-- LLDP

-Setting

-Neighbors
++ Basic + Administration + Forwarding + Redundancy + Port + Trunking + Unicast/Multicast MAC + GARP/GVRP/GMRP + IP Multicast + SNMP + Spanning Tree + BGP + VLAN + VRRP + DHCP Server + Security + ERPS/Ring